Kammelleon/pdf-qa/README.md

    ```
    cd frontend
    ```
+2. Ensure that you have your `.env.development` file correctly set up

-2. Start the Vite development server:
+3. Start the Vite development server:
    ```
    npm run dev
    ```